Frequently Asked Questions

 If you currently do not have a group billing number, one can be obtained here.

-9. Our echocardiography facility did not register every affiliated site.
+8. Our echocardiography facility did not register every affiliated site.
 Is it necessary to register our other sites?

-10. After registration, how long does it take for a site visit to be scheduled?
+9. After registration, how long does it take for a site visit to be scheduled?

 Once registered, a facility will need to ensure the documents listed below are submitted to the EQI Program in order to arrange a site visit date.
-Please visit the IQMH website, specifically Step 2 of the EQI Process, for information on how to submit required documents electronically via the website’s file manager.
+Please visit the Accreditation Canada website, specifically Step 2 of the EQI Process, for information on how to submit required documents electronically via the website’s file manager.

 a) A signed Facility Agreement is required from the signing authority at each site location listed under your facility.